nodrix/anxeb-common/README.md

 **Notes**

 - You can change packages scripts to customize vendors directory.
-- You can change root directory before cloning submodule
+- You can change root directory name before cloning submodule.